aabasova/QAGermanFinanceTexts/README.md

 2. What is a good answer span?

 This is a crucial question as question answering relies on a good answer span.
 Economic and financial texts have a short to medium length in comparison to legal texts.
 Therefore, it would be interesting to see whether a reader that returns the whole sentence, that contains the answer, would perform better.
 This approach is practical as end-user which pose the query would be willing to read a short or medium long sentence that satisfies their information need.
-This approach was suggested by Prof. Gertz after discussing the difficulties of finding a good answer span on yes and no questions.
+This approach was suggested by my superviser after discussing the difficulties of finding a good answer span on yes and no questions.
 Personally, I believe that this approach is the most promising to answer yes and no questions given that they contain a higher information density which needs to be validated or invalidated.

 3. How could we improve question generation pipelines?